neyho/eywa-robots/csharp/EYWA_CLIENT_GUIDE.md

 ### What is EYWA C# Client?

 The EYWA C# Client is a **dynamic, GraphQL-first** client library that provides seamless integration with the EYWA platform for robotics automation.
-It embraces a dictionary-based approach using `Dictionary<string, object>` to stay as close to GraphQL as possible, eliminating translation layers and "JsonElement hell."
+It uses `JsonNode` for dynamic data handling, providing natural indexer syntax while staying as close to GraphQL as possible—perfect for RPA and microservices.

 ### Core Philosophy

-1. **Dynamic-first**: Uses `Dictionary<string, object>` for all data interchange
+1. **Dynamic-first**: Uses `JsonNode` for intuitive data access with natural indexer syntax
-2. **GraphQL-native**: Single map arguments that mirror GraphQL schema exactly
+2. **GraphQL-native**: Arguments that mirror GraphQL schema exactly using dictionaries
 3. **Protocol abstraction only**: Abstracts complex S3 upload/download, not query complexity
 4. **Zero translation layers**: What you write in GraphQL is what you pass to functions
 5. **Client-controlled UUIDs**: For idempotent operations and retry safety

 ### Key Benefits

-- ✅ **No "impedance mismatch"** - C# maps directly mirror GraphQL
+- ✅ **Natural syntax** - `result["data"]["users"][0]["name"]` just works
 - ✅ **Future-proof** - New GraphQL features work immediately
 - ✅ **Simple to maintain** - Less code, no complex type mappings
-- ✅ **Natural for C# developers** - `Dictionary<string, object>` is familiar
+- ✅ **Perfect for RPA/microservices** - Dynamic access without ceremony
 - ✅ **Follows FILES_SPEC.md exactly** - Protocol abstraction, not query abstraction

 ---